Defects, Corrugation and Temperature Govern Rarefied-Air Drag on Graphene Coatings

 To overcome this limitation, we adopt the velocity-correlation-based method introduced by Spijker et al.~\cite{spijker_2010,Spijker_2008}, which remains robust even under isothermal conditions~\cite{spijker_2010,bayer-buhr_determination_2022,mohammad_nejad_influence_2020,mohammad_nejad_modeling_2021}.
 In this approach, various ACs are obtained from the slope of a least-squares linear fit to the MD collisional data expressed in terms of appropriately defined velocity correlation functions:

 where $Q^{i}_{I}$ and $Q^{i}_{R}$ represent, respectively, the pre-collisional and post-collisional values of the same property for the $i$-th gas particle.
-We define the TMAC ($\alpha_t$) for nitrogen flow as:
+We define the TMAC for nitrogen flow along the x direction as:

 We calculate TMACs for nitrogen flow at room temperature, with a bulk flow velocity of 280~m/s (representative of a commercial aircraft flight speed), over surfaces also held at room temperature.
 For each of the three surfaces considered, a total of 10\,000 trajectories is simulated to obtain statistically converged TMAC values.
 The resulting scattering data used to compute the TMACs are summarized in Fig.~\ref{fig:TAC_x}.
 Following the approach of Spijker et al.~\cite{spijker_2010}, the tangential velocities of molecules crossing a virtual plane before and after collision with the surface are recorded and used to determine the ACs via a linear least-squares fit.
-Figure~\ref{fig:TAC_x} shows the correlation between incoming and outgoing tangential velocities employed to compute $\alpha_{t}$.
-The limiting cases $\alpha_{t}=0$ and $\alpha_{t}=1$ are indicated by black dashed lines: the diagonal line corresponds to fully correlated velocities, i.e., purely specular scattering with $\alpha_{t}=0$, whereas the horizontal line corresponds to completely uncorrelated velocities, i.e., fully accommodated particles with $\alpha_{t}=1$.
-The red line represents the best-fit linear regression to the MD data, and its slope is used to obtain the value of $\alpha_{t}$.
+Figure~\ref{fig:TAC_x} shows the correlation between incoming and outgoing tangential velocities employed to compute TMAC.
+The limiting cases TMAC $=0$ and TMAC $=1$ are indicated by black dashed lines: the diagonal line corresponds to fully correlated velocities, i.e., purely specular scattering with TMAC $=0$, whereas the horizontal line corresponds to completely uncorrelated velocities, i.e., fully accommodated particles with TMAC $=1$.
+The red line represents the best-fit linear regression to the MD data, and its slope is used to obtain the value of TMAC.
+An increase in the slope corresponds to a decrease in TMAC.
+For all surfaces, the incoming and outgoing tangential velocities are distributed around the diagonal line and are centered near 280~m/s, corresponding to the imposed flow velocity.
+For the bare alumina, graphene-coated alumina, and graphite surfaces, we obtain TMAC values of 0.30(1), 0.21(1), and 0.22(1), respectively.
+The value for alumina is consistent with that reported by Thoudam et al.~\cite{thoudam_2024}.
+Inspection of the correlation plots reveals that the fraction of specular-like collisions increases for the graphene-coated alumina surface.
+We observe an approximate 30\% reduction in the TMAC of alumina when coated with graphene, approaching that of graphite.